 I am also interested in how these histories inform contemporary legal, regulatory, and political problems.
 Furthermore, I maintain an interest in legal and historical questions about secularism, legal pluralism, shari‘a, and Islamic(ate) science.

-Concurrently, I am a J.D. candidate at Columbia Law School, where I am an Articles Editor for the Columbia Journal of Transnational Law.
+Concurrently, I am a J.D. candidate at Columbia Law School, where I was an Articles Editor for the Columbia Journal of Transnational Law.
 Previously, I obtained an M.Phil. in History and Philosophy of Science at the University of Cambridge and a B.S. from Columbia Engineering, where I majored in Applied Physics and minored in Middle Eastern, South Asian, and African Studies.

 I write fiction that converses with my historical and legal work.
 My debut book, Technologies of the Self (republished in The Fantasist), won the Driftless Prize.
 My short fiction has appeared in McSweeney’s Quarterly Concern (50th Issue), Analog Science Fiction and Fact (republished in Lightspeed), The Harvard Advocate, The Lifted Brow, Mithila Review, Skin Deep (Imagining 2043), and more.
 At Columbia, I co-founded The Muslim Protagonist, an annual literary conference for Muslim writers.

 Prospective applicants, feel free to contact me with questions about studying history of science or legal history at Princeton or in general.